dj-death/SimProX/views/player/help/manual_en.md

 ### Final Remarks

 Although this manual tends to give a lot of information, for clarity and readability reasons, it does not cover all details.
 If you have any questions make a note of them so that you can ask the administrator during the introductory sessions at the beginning of your exercise.
-Hopefully, you have now some idea of how MarkSimos simulation works, and that you are ready to face its challenges.
+Hopefully, you have now some idea of how Stratege simulation works, and that you are ready to face its challenges.

 Good luck!